georgewallace/elasticsearch/docs/reference/data-analysis/text-analysis/analysis-delimited-payload-tokenfilter.md

 }
 ```

+%  TEST[continued]

-Use the [term vectors API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-termvectors) to return the document’s tokens and base64-encoded payloads.
+Use the [term vectors API](docs-termvectors.md) to return the document’s tokens and base64-encoded payloads.

 ```console
 GET text_payloads/_termvectors/1